henry2004y/TestParticle.jl/docs/src/plotfunctions.md

 ## Convention

-By convention, we use integers to represent the 7 dimensions in the input argument `vars` for all plotting methods:
+By convention, we use integers to represent the 7 dimensions in the input argument `idxs` for all plotting methods:

 | Component | Meaning |
 |-----------|---------|